Skip to main content

 Adam Parkes specializes in British, Irish, and American literature from the late nineteenth century to the twenty-first.

 Parkes serves on the editorial advisory boards of Modern Fiction Studies, Victorians Institute Journal, and D.H.
 Lawrence Review.
 He is Past President of both the South Atlantic Modern Language Association (SAMLA) and the D.H.
 Lawrence Society of North America.
+He is a member of the organizing committee of the next international D.H.
+Lawrence conference, to be held in Mexico City in August 2025.

 Education: